← Reference Deep-Dives Reference Deep-Dive · 12 min read

 The second version drives investment decisions.
 The first provides false comfort.

-When Surveys Might Supplement Interviews
+When Should Surveys Supplement AI Interviews?

 Surveys have a role in CDD as a supplement to interviews, not a replacement: